Is working in campus ministry right for you?

 - Help plan and lead summer community and worship activities

-- Lead a Small Group (8-10 hours outside the internship)
+- Lead a Small Group (8-10 hours)

 - (To Be Determined) Take trips to explore nearby unreached campuses